RamonRemo/AnimatedRatingBar/README.md

 ![DEMO1](example/assets/rotate.gif)

-2. You can use shake:
+2. Use the shake animation:

 ![DEMO2](example/assets/shake.gif)

-3. Or bounce:
+3. Or the bounce animation:

 ![DEMO3](example/assets/bounce.gif)

-4. There are others parameters you can change to personalize your ratingbar like animation intensity, rating widget.
-You can recover the rating value using the callback method
+4. Explore other parameters to customize your rating bar, including animation intensity and rating widget selection.
+You can retrieve the current rating value using the onRatingChanged callback method.

 ```dart
     AnimatedRatingBar(